panoptesDev/Safecoin/docs/src/running-validator/validator-start.md

 The default value attempts to keep the ledger disk usage under 500GB.
 More or less disk usage may be requested by adding an argument to `--limit-ledger-size` if desired.
-Check `safecoin-validator --help` for the default limit value used by `--limit-ledger-size`.
+Check `panoptis-validator --help` for the default limit value used by `--limit-ledger-size`.
 More information about selecting a custom limit value is [available here](https://github.com/fair-exchange/safecoin/blob/583cec922b6107e0f85c7e14cb5e642bc7dfb340/core/src/ledger_cleanup_service.rs#L15-L26).